aws-samples/msk-powered-financial-data-feed/README.md

 Note: Ensure that the Availability Zone IDs for both of your accounts are the same.

-9. Set the keyPairName parameter to *my-ec2-consumer-keypair* and save the parameters.py file.

-10. Now, set up the AWS CLI credentials of your consumer AWS Account.
+9. Now, set up the AWS CLI credentials of your consumer AWS Account.
 Set the environment variables

 ```
 set CDK_DEFAULT_ACCOUNT={your_aws_account_id}
 set CDK_DEFAULT_REGION=us-east-1
 ```

-11. Bootstrap the consumer account environment.
+10. Bootstrap the consumer account environment.
 Note that we need to add specific policies to the CDK execution role in this case.

 ```
 cdk bootstrap aws://{your_aws_account_id}/{your_aws_region} --cloudformation-execution-policies "arn:aws:iam::aws:policy/AmazonMSKFullAccess,arn:aws:iam::aws:policy/AdministratorAccess"
 ```

-12. We now need to grant the consumer account access to the MSK cluster.
+11. We now need to grant the consumer account access to the MSK cluster.
 In your AWS console, copy the consumer AWS account number to your clipboard.
 Log out and log back in to your producer AWS account.
 Find your MSK cluster, click Properties and scroll down to Security settings.
 Click Edit cluster policy and add the consumer account root to the Principal section as follows.
 Save the changes.

 ```
 "Principal": {